Quercus tarahumara: Range and habitat

 Quercus tarahumara is found on the western slopes of the northern Sierra Madre Occidental in northwestern Mexico.
 Its range includes the Sierra of southeastern Sonora, southwestern Chihuahua, northeastern Sinaloa, and northwestern Durango states, along with several sky island ranges lying west of the main mass of the Sierra in Sonora and Chihuahua.

 Quercus tarahumara is found in forest and woodland between 1,020 and 2,200 meters elevation.
-It occurs on igneous and presumably acid substrate, on reddish or pale gray epithermically or hydrothermically altered substrate, and on benches of white ashy soil.
+It occurs on the igneous and presumably acid substrate, on reddish or pale gray epithermically or hydrothermically altered substrate, and benches of white ashy soil.
 It typically grows in 'islands' in oak forests and woodlands, in association with Q. albocincta, Q. arizonica, Q. chihuahuensis, Q. jonesii, Q. hypoleucoides, Q. mcvaughii, Q. oblongifolia, Q. toumeyi, and Q. viminea.

 Conservation and threats

 The population of Quercus tarahumara has been little studied.
 There is no evidence of population decline, and the species' conservation status is assessed as Least Concern.

 The oaks of the Sierra Madre Occidental are extensively logged for timber and pulp.
 There are populations of Quercus tarahumara in protected areas, including Cascada de Basaseachi National Park, Papigochic Flora and Fauna Protection Area, and Tutuaca Flora and Fauna Protection Area.